spacewinky9-dev/untitled/PRD.md

 ### 1. Visual Strategy Builder (Core Feature)

 **Functionality:** Drag-and-drop node-based canvas where users construct trading strategies by connecting various node types (indicators, conditions, actions, logic gates) to form a complete algorithmic trading system.
+Enhanced with collapsible categorized node library inspired by FXDreema, organizing indicators into subcategories (Moving Averages, Oscillators, Volatility, etc.) for easier discovery.

 **Purpose:** Democratizes algorithmic trading by making strategy creation visual and intuitive rather than requiring programming knowledge, while maintaining the power and flexibility of coded solutions.

 **Trigger:** User opens the app or clicks "New Strategy" from the dashboard.

-**Progression:** Empty canvas loads → User drags nodes from palette to canvas → User connects nodes by dragging from output ports to input ports → User configures each node's parameters in properties panel → User validates strategy (checking for logic errors) → User saves strategy with name and description → Strategy appears in library.
+**Progression:** Empty canvas loads → User browses categorized node palette (can expand/collapse categories) → User drags nodes from palette to canvas or clicks to add at center → User connects nodes by dragging from output ports to input ports → User configures each node's detailed parameters in properties panel → User validates strategy (checking for logic errors) → User saves strategy with name and description → Strategy appears in library.

 **Success Criteria:**
 - Users can create a complete trading strategy in under 5 minutes